Who Is a Family Scapegoat: Cause, Signs and How to Cope

 When it comes to being the family scapegoat, you get held to a different standard.
 For instance, if you give an opinion on something, it may be ignored.
 However, if someone else in the family shares a similar idea, they celebrate the person.

 J David Arnold gave an in-depth inquiry into the concept of scapegoating in families.
-His study titled Family Scapegoating and adolescent development contains all you need to know about how it occurs in families.
+His study titled Family Scapegoating and Adolescent Development contains all you need to know about how it occurs in families.

 It is important to mention that the family scapegoat is not randomly chosen.
 Instead, it can be based on factors that might not entirely be their fault.
 Here are some of the causes of scapegoating in families.